 Johnson states, "I use materials and methods that best lend themselves to telling the story I feel needs to be told, in the most efficient and direct manner, while attempting not to be didactic.
 I try to allow the viewer to bring their history and interpretation to the work.”

-Johnson's artwork has been shown in group and solo exhibitions throughout Georgia, Alabama and New York.
-His work has been awarded in various group shows and art exhibitions, most recently in 2018, Abernathy Arts Center's Georgia Artists: A Juried Exhibition.
+Johnson's artwork has been shown in group and solo exhibitions throughout the United States and abroad.
+His work has been awarded in various group shows and art exhibitions.